f-lawe/vite-plugin-dts-bundle-generator/README.md

 ## Configuration

+This library handle both single and multiple entrypoints.
 You can use any of the entry point config options of [DTS Bundle Generator](https://github.com/timocov/dts-bundle-generator).

-## Known limitations

-This plugin handles only one entry file (as I don't need further support for my own projetcs).
-Feel free to let me know if you need this kind of feature.